You take gaming seriously, and when winning matters you need a laptop that can handle some serious gameplay.

 The screen is 15.6 inches with full HD and a matte, antiglare finish for a better gaming experience.
 There’s an HDMI connector with two mini display ports and a gigabit ethernet port and headphone jack.

 Though its a manufacturer refurbished product, there is no sacrifice in quality or gaming experience.
-It features an Intel Core i7 processor and NVidia GTX graphics.
-This sixth generation Intel processor is faster and quieter than other predecessors, and the laptop can handle some of the most demanding game titles.
+It features an Intel Core i5-9300H processor and NVIDIA GTX graphics.
+This ninth generation Intel processor is faster and quieter than other predecessors, and the laptop can handle some of the most demanding game titles.

-It’s a lightweight model at just over an inch wide when closed and a little over five pounds in weight.
-It’s easy to customize your design as well as the cooling system, and you can set network and gaming priorities when playing to give an optimal experience.
+It’s easy to customize your design as well as the laptop cooling system, and you can set network and gaming priorities when playing to give an optimal experience.

 This MSI model comes with a Quad Core i7-7700HQ processor and the NVidia GeForce GTX 1050Ti graphics card.
 It offers a 15.6-inch full high definition display and low glare.
 The MSI GL62M 7REX-1896US features 8GB of RAM, and the hard drive is a respectable 128GB SSD.